 Touch-up Surgery

-One of my goals when I started the process of foreskin restoration was to be as polar opposite of cut as I could possibly be.
+One of my goals when I started the process of foreskin restoration was to appear as opposite of circumcised as I possibly could.
 If I could grow a foreskin that hung down to my knees, I'd totally do it.
 Unfortunately, restoration progress is extremely slow.

-I reached a point where I had plenty of skin to cover the glans if I gently pulled it forward, but it wouldn't stay covered.
-Skin stretching can re-grow skin, but it can't really re-create the taper at the end like a real foreskin has.
-Some guys seem to sort of re-create the taper by using cone-based restoration devices.
-But I wonder how well that holds over time.
-My experience with cones was that my skin looked puckered and tapered for the first few minutes after I took the cone off.
-But then over time, the skin would relax, widen at the end, and go back to not covering the head as much.
+I reached a point where I had enough skin to cover the glans if I gently pulled it forward, but it wouldn't stay covered.
+Restoration can re-grow skin, but it will never re-create the special elastic band at the end that a real foreskin has.
+Some guys who restore seem to have better tapering than others, but regardless the shaft skin probably won't be pulled forward and held in place as well as with a real elastic band of tissue at the tip.
+My experience with cone-shaped restoration devices like TLC Tugger is that my skin looks puckered and tapered for the first few minutes after the device comes off, but then the skin would relax, widen, and go back to not covering the head as much.
 I think photos of nice puckered restoration results online can often be very misleading, since many are taken during that time period shortly after the cone was removed.
 My coverage also varied drastically between when I was sitting and when I was standing.
-I wanted to be able to restore for a period of time then be done with it, without the need for a retainer later.

 I researched surgical touch-up options because I wanted to look as close to "uncut" as possible.
-There unfortunately isn't much information available, since it probably isn't something that has been done many times.
-My primary source of information was this webpage, hosted by the maker of the DTR and documenting the experience of a restorer named "AKA".
-He had a surgery that he calls a "V-plasty", which took a V-shaped wedge of skin (actually a diamond shape of skin before folding it over, I think) from the new foreskin.
-That surgery looked exactly like what I wanted, and I am extremely grateful to both "AKA" and "Chuck T" for documenting it.
+There unfortunately isn't much information available, since it hasn't been done many times.
+My primary source of information was a webpage hosted by the maker of the DTR.
+A page on that site documents the experience of a restorer named "Alex".
+He has had multiple surgeries to tighten and lengthen his regrown foreskin.
+I wanted similar results, and I am extremely grateful to both "Alex" and "Chuck T" for documenting it.

 I booked another appointment at the other major Urology clinic in town, with a different doctor.
 It blew me away how opposite that experience was.
 The Urologist I met with listened to my description of how I had re-grown skin, why I didn't like being cut, and what kind of surgery I wanted.
-He was so unconcerned with it that I was actually nervous that I shouldn't have him do it either, especially compared with the reaction from the previous doctor.
+He was so unconcerned with my proposal that I was nervous proceed with him, especially compared with the reaction from the previous doctor.
 But most of the things I had read about him were positive, and it seemed like a simple idea to me too.
 So I made an appointment for surgery on November 9, 2016.
 It was a Wednesday, so I had three days off work plus the weekend to recover.
 That was about right.

 A natural foreskin is very stretchy.
 It can stay covered and taper down to a small diameter when soft, but widen many times larger to retract when hard.
 A circumcised man can grow shaft skin to cover the head like the foreskin used to do, but it isn't the nice stretchy skin that the foreskin was made of.
 I came to the conclusion that removing a wide enough wedge to make it look and act the way I wanted it to while soft would have to also prevent it from retracting while hard.
 So I made sure that I had grown enough skin that it could cover the head when I'm erect without lots of tension.
 Before I went in for surgery, I used my green pen to mark where I wanted the wedge to come from, and how much I thought I wanted removed.
 It wound up being a diamond shape that, at the widest point, was removing almost half the circumference of the new foreskin I had grown.

 For a couple months after surgery, the skin wouldn't retract when hard.
 It was difficult but possible to retract it when completely flaccid.
 Over time, it has continued healing and maybe stretched/widened a bit.
-Now, it is uncomfortable but possible to retract when hard, and very easy to retract when soft.
+Then, for a few years, it became uncomfortable but possible to retract when hard, and very easy to retract when soft.
+Now, it is mostly easy to retract when hard.
+It has significantly widened over the past 5 years, but is still tapered and holds it self in place much much better than before the touch-up.

 I don't regret the size of wedge that I chose to take out at all.
 If anything I would like the opening to be smaller.
 Like I said before, my main goal is to be as opposite of circumcised as possible.
-It would be ideal to have a real foreskin with a stretchy opening, but the lack of easy mobility is a price I'm personally willing to pay to have the highly tapered result.
+I would like to restore a foreskin that is very very long, and narrow at the opening.
+It would be much more ideal to have a real foreskin with a stretchy opening.
+That would allow the foreskin to be held in place to protect the head, without being uncomfortable to fully pull back during sex.
+But the lack of easy mobility is a price I'm personally willing to pay to have a more highly tapered result.
+In the future, I will probably pursue some other form of tightening procedure, probably the transverse incision (no tissue removal) method described by Alex in the site linked above.

 Personally, I am very happy with the results.
-But I would only recommend this procedure to restoring men who are willing to deal with a bit of discomfort when the skin is pulled back while hard, and are ok with the possibility of not being able to retract well at all.
-If your desired goal is to re-grow skin to protect the glans, increase skin mobility, and improve sex, then you can get all those benefits without any touch-up surgery.
-Also, the surgery cost about $2,500 at the time, and is probably not something insurance is going to foot the bill for (mine didn't).
-If you're worried about scarring you probably shouldn't opt for this procedure, since I think it would be very difficult to cope with unexpected results, after already resenting being cut once.
-I personally see the scar more as something that I chose and as something that represents my ability to finally own my own body.
+But I would only recommend this procedure to restoring men who are willing to deal with discomfort when the skin is pulled back while hard, and are ok with the possibility of not being able to retract well at all.
+If your desired goal is to re-grow skin to protect the glans, increase skin mobility, and improve sex, you can get all those benefits without any touch-up surgery.
+Also, the surgery cost about $2,500 in 2016, and is probably not something insurance is going to foot the bill for (mine didn't).
+If you're worried about scarring, you probably shouldn't opt for this procedure since I think it would be very difficult to cope with unexpected results after already resenting being cut once.

 1 day after surgery